 - We obtain your personal data from yourself.
 This will be on written forms, and conversations with you.

-- We obtain your personal data from any key professionals working with you, such as health and education professionals.
+- We obtain your personal data from any key professionals working with you, such as health, education, children services and other early help professionals.
 This will be in the form of referral forms and conversations with key professionals

 Cardiff Parenting Services may receive your data indirectly from the following sources:

-- The National Health Service (e.g., Health Visitor, GP)
+- The National Health Service (e.g., Health Visitor, GP, Emotional Wellbeing & Mental Health)

 - Education Directorate (e.g., School)